bluegreen-labs/phenocam_installation_tool_v2_dev/INSTALL.md

 ./PIT.sh -i 192.168.1.xxx -x
 ```

 Only use this option as a last resort (or when recycling the camera for a new site).

+> [!note]
-You can call the installation routine, to change your camera settings, multiple times without deleting your login credentials.
+> You can call the installation routine, to change your camera settings, **multiple times** without deleting your login credentials.

 ### Backups and offline use